avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 ### 💡 Explanation

-The CPU can be considered the **processing engine** of the server.

-When an application needs to perform a task, the CPU executes the instructions required to complete that task.
+The CPU, or **Central Processing Unit**, performs the calculations and instructions required by applications and the operating system.

-More CPU cores generally allow a system to handle more simultaneous processing workloads.
+A server with more CPU cores can generally handle more simultaneous processing tasks.

+### 🔴 Why It Matters in Cloud Computing

+CPU capacity is an important factor when selecting a cloud virtual machine.

+Applications that require more processing power may require additional virtual CPUs, while lightweight applications can operate using fewer resources.

 ---

-### 🔴 Memory Resources
+## 🧠 Memory Resources

 The server provides approximately **1.9 GiB of RAM**, which is approximately **2 GB of memory**.

-RAM is used to temporarily store data and instructions required by running applications and system processes.

-The available memory can support lightweight services, development environments, small applications, and basic server workloads.
+### 🎯 Purpose

+The purpose of checking RAM is to determine how much temporary memory is available for the operating system and running applications.

 ### 💡 Explanation

-RAM is temporary memory.
+RAM temporarily stores data and instructions that are actively being used by the operating system and applications.

-Unlike storage, RAM is actively used while programs are running.
-When an application is closed or the server is powered off, the information stored in RAM is normally cleared.
+Unlike storage, RAM is temporary and is cleared when the system is restarted or powered off.

-The available 1.9 GiB is sufficient for the lightweight workloads expected in this laboratory environment.
+The available memory can support:

+* Lightweight web services
+* Development environments
+* Testing applications
+* Linux system services
+* Small databases
+* Educational cloud laboratories

+### 🔵 Why It Matters in Cloud Computing

+RAM affects how many applications and processes can run efficiently at the same time.

+If an application requires more memory than is available, the system may experience slower performance or rely more heavily on disk-based memory mechanisms.

 ---

-### 🔵 Virtualization
+## 🔐 Virtualization

 The server uses **Full Virtualization through a KVM Hypervisor**.

-KVM allows physical hardware resources to be presented as virtual resources to a guest operating system.

-This is an important concept in cloud computing because cloud providers commonly use virtualization to provide customers with isolated virtual machines.

 ### 🎯 Purpose

-The purpose of virtualization is to allow multiple virtual machines to operate on physical hardware while keeping their computing environments logically separated.
+The purpose of identifying virtualization is to determine how the server's hardware resources are being provided to the operating system.

 ### 💡 Explanation

-**KVM (Kernel-based Virtual Machine)** is a Linux virtualization technology.
+**KVM (Kernel-based Virtual Machine)** is a Linux virtualization technology that allows a physical host machine to run virtual machines.

-Instead of directly using a physical server's hardware, the Ubuntu environment receives virtual CPU, memory, storage, and networking resources.

-This is similar to how many cloud providers deliver virtual machines to customers.
+The virtual machine receives virtualized resources such as:

+* CPU
+* RAM
+* Storage
+* Network interfaces

+### ☁️ Cloud Computing Connection

+Virtualization is one of the fundamental technologies behind cloud computing.

+Cloud providers can use virtualization to divide physical server resources into multiple virtual machines.

+Each virtual machine can run its own operating system and applications while sharing the underlying physical infrastructure.

 ---